An Alligator Surfaces At A Chicago Lagoon And A City Snaps To Attention

 As media attention grows with time and the alligator becomes more familiar with its habitat and hiding spots, outsmarting it could prove to be even trickier.

-Crowley said with Chicago's temperature drop from the 90s earlier in the week to the 70s on Thursday, he is hopeful the animal could facilitate its own capture.
+Crowley said with Chicago's temperature drop from the 90s earlier in the week to the 70s on Thursday, he is hopeful the alligator could facilitate its own capture.
 The cold-blooded creature could be enticed to emerge from the lagoon and bask on a hot rock.